nihad-rusanov/vendor_management_system/README.md

   Obtain a token by sending a **POST** request to `/api/token/`.
   Include the token in the Authorization header of subsequent requests: Authorization: Bearer <token>.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to the project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix: git checkout -b feature-name.
+3. Make your changes and commit them: git commit -m 'Description of your changes'.
+4. Push your changes to your fork: git push origin feature-name.
+5. Submit a pull request to the main repository.

+## Acknowledgments
+This project was inspired by the need for efficient vendor management solutions in businesses.
+Special thanks to all contributors who have helped improve and maintain the project.